|

 The Truth Newspaper, Inc.

-who we now must recognize as the nation's first slaveholder.
+a black man, who we now must recognize as the

 John Casor as his servant for life,